 - Chiang Mai – country’s cultural hub, known for its great food and coffee and as a digital nomad hub.

 - Pai – perfect for hippies and nature lovers.

 How do I get around?

 Thailand has a wealth of public transport options, from the almost luxurious to the definitely not for the faint of heart, with prices to match each.
-I tried all of these options (except for flying internally), so let’s dive in.
+I tried all of these options, so let’s dive in.

 The most popular and the cheapest mean of transport to travel around Thailand are:

 Coaches offer large variety in comfort.
 It took me 3 tries to get the comfiest VIP version (from Chiang Mai to Bangkok with Sombat), and I can tell you that the extra comfort does make a difference when taking a 10 hour journey.
 Especially overnight, which is always a good choice.